 |High School:||Tumwater HS '07|

-2009: Earned honorable mention All-Big Sky Conference honors.
-He finished with 102 tackles to rank as the 17th-most in school history, and his average of 8.2 per game was 74th in FCS.
+2009: Earned honorable-mention All-Big Sky Conference honors.
+He finished with 102 tackles to rank as the 20th-most in school history, and his average of 8.2 per game was 74th in FCS.
 He also led the Big Sky and ranked 13th in FCS in interceptions (0.50 per game, six total).
 He intercepted four passes against Portland State (10/31/09), tying the Big Sky Conference record shared by two other players.
 As a result, he was selected as the Sports Network National Defensive Player of the Week, a College Sporting News National All-Star and was the Big Sky Defensive Player of the Week after leading Eastern to a commanding 33-4 halftime lead.
 The four picks were the most interceptions in a game by a Big Sky player in 20 years and the most by an Eagle in 23.
-But Johnson’s performance wasn’t a school record as he came one pick short of EWU’s school record of five set in 1986 by Mark Cordes against Boise State -- a year before Eastern became a league member.
+But Johnson’s performance wasn’t a school record as he came one pick short of EWU’s school record of five set in 1986 by Mark Cordes against Boise State – a year before Eastern became a league member.
 Johnson helped Eastern’s defense hold PSU without a touchdown as Eastern had a 545-278 advantage in total offense.
 A year earlier in a 47-36 Portland State win, the Vikings passed for 623 yards and five touchdowns.
 Johnson also had a productive day one game earlier against Montana State (10/24/09), although EWU surrendered 592 yards of total offense in the 35-24 victory.
 He had 14 tackles (10 unassisted), including a sack, an interception and a fumble recovery he returned 14 yards.
 He had 15 tackles in Eastern’s playoff-clinching win over Northern Arizona (11/21/09).
 He was selected as the team’s defensive player of the week against both Portland State and Sacramento State (9/26/09) when he had four tackles and an interception he returned 33 yards for a touchdown.
 He wore EWU’s No. 10 jersey in 2009 in honor of his twin brother Zach Johnson, who was lost for the season because of a blood clot that developed before the start of preseason practices in August.
 Eastern also adopted Zach’s ritual of hitting the side of his helmet after big plays, a tradition the team has continued since then.

 2007: Redshirted.
 Along with his brother Zach, he was selected as EWU’s Defensive Scout Team Player of the Year.
 He was defensive scout team player of the week twice.